Coelecanth/Project-guideFlyFishing/TESTING.md

 ## Django Custom Clearabel File Input Widget

-I implemented the Django Custom Clearable File Input widget as was shown in the walkthroughs and was not able to get this to display in the add/edit pages for trips
+I implemented the Django Custom Clearable File Input widget as was shown in the walkthroughs and was not able to get this to display in the add/edit pages for trips.
-Having reviewed the code for walkthrough it looks like there is some sort of compatibility issue between crispy forms and the custom widget.
+Having reviewed the code for walkthrough and the researched, it looks like there is a compatibility issue between crispy forms and the custom widget.
 The later code in the walkthroughs splits the rendering of these with an if statement and even after implementing this, I could not get the widget to display in the page.
 I then spoke to student support who after some research came to the same conclusion; but we couldn’t find a solution in the time i had available to be tutored.
-As the bug does not affect functionality but is really about presentation and styling of this function.
-For this reason, this bug was not fixed.
+As the bug does not affect functionality but is really about presentation and styling of this function, this bug was not fixed.
 The template and the widget.py have been left in the project as to demonstrate this was completed but not included.

 ## Django File Handler